-Soups, casseroles, chicken wings, nachos, and lasagna are all examples of this.
+Examples of this are soups, casseroles, chicken wings, nachos, and lasagna.
 Sandwiches, both cold and hot, are available.

 Side dishes range from baked beans to potato salad.

-Choose beverages that your guests will enjoy, such as Pepsi or hot chocolate.
+Choose beverages your guests enjoy, such as Pepsi or hot chocolate.

 Be sure to remember to cook and pack your food safely.
 Ensure that everything is cooked thoroughly and have a plan on how to store any leftovers.
 Bring enough food storage containers to handle the leftover food.
 Serve hot food hot and cold food cold.
 Do not leave perishable food out for more than two hours.

-If the food is grilled at the location of the party, have a smaller portable grill that can fit in the vehicle easily.
+If the food is grilled at the party’s location, have a smaller portable grill that can fit in the vehicle easily.
 Ensure the grill is set up away from cars and the seating area.
 Have water or a fire extinguisher available in case of emergencies.
-Never leave the grill unattended and be sure to dispose of the charcoal safely.
+Never leave the grill unattended, and dispose of the charcoal safely.

 Prepare in Advance

-The key to any tailgating party is making sure that everything is ready in advance.
-Because this event is held in a parking lot, it is almost impossible to have access to a grocery store or other amenities.
+The key to any tailgating party is ensuring everything is ready in advance.
+Because this event is held in a parking lot, it is almost impossible to access a grocery store or other amenities.
 They all need to be brought along.
-Make a checklist of all of the food, drink and equipment that you plan on bringing.
-Remember that you also need to cleanup afterwards – so make a checklist for that too.
+Make a checklist of all the food, drink, and equipment you plan on bringing.
+Remember that you also need to clean up afterward – so make a checklist for that.

 Because the end of the party has to allow everyone enough time to get to their seats before the kickoff, coordination is everything.

-To figure out how early to get to the stadium, make a list of all of the pregame tasks and how long each task might take.
-Then work backwards from the kickoff time.
+To figure out how early to get to the stadium, list all pregame tasks and how long each task might take.
+Then work backward from the kickoff time.

-Be sure to allow ample time for often forgotten tasks like moving tables and chairs to the area, setting up a canopy, preheating the grill, preparing the food, eating the food, clean up and hauling trash to a dumpster.
+Be sure to allow ample time for often forgotten tasks like moving tables and chairs to the area, setting up a canopy, preheating the grill, preparing the food, eating the food, cleaning up, and hauling trash to a dumpster.

 Hot foods should be kept hot, and cold foods should be kept cold.

 It is critical to keep food at the proper temperature.
-Cool & Serve trays are ideal for transporting salads, cold pasta meals, or burger and hot dog toppings.
+Cool & Serve trays are ideal for transporting salads, cold pasta meals, burgers, and hot dog toppings.
 Their cooling inserts chill foods for 4–6 hours.
 Furthermore, you can personalize them with a variety of tray arrangements.

 What is needed for a tailgate party?
 “What should I bring to my tailgate party?